maksymzubko/threads-analog/README.md

 - Ability to create post in community ⏳
 - Ability to change visibility community (public, private) ⏳
 - Ability to create post in community like admin ⏳
+- Load threads by interests (ex. by subscribes and followed communities firstly) ⏳
 - Optimize loading images and content ⏳
 - Project review and clenup ⏳